Channing-Zeng/Reporting_Suite/source/variants/variant_filtering.md

 SureSelect_Human_AllExon_V5.bed
 Xgen-PanCancer.bed
 ```
-For all types of projects, BCBio-nextgen removes tricky regions like centromers and doesn't call variants in them.
+For WGS projects, BCBio-nextgen removes tricky regions like centromers from the target.

 ### Annotation
-Variants in for of VCF are annotated using [SnpEff](http://snpeff.sourceforge.net/) tool that predicts effect of variants on proteins according to RefSeq gene model.
+Variants in form of VCF are annotated using [SnpEff](http://snpeff.sourceforge.net/) tool that predicts effect of variants on proteins according to RefSeq gene model.
 It considered canonical (longest) transcripts only, except for the following genes:
 ```
 FANCL   NM_018062.3
 MET     NM_000245.2